Farfetch/kafkaflow/CONTRIBUTING.md

 ## Submitting a pull request

+### Before opening a Pull Request

+We recommend [opening an issue](https://github.com/Farfetch/kafkaflow/issues) before a substantial Pull Request if there isn’t [already an issue](https://github.com/Farfetch/kafkaflow/issues) for what you’d like to contribute.
+This helps facilitate a discussion before deciding on an implementation approach.

+For some changes, such as typo fixes, documentation enhancements, or broken links, it may be suitable to open a small Pull Request by itself.

+### How to open a Pull Request

 1. Check the issues or open a new one
 2. Fork this repository
 3. Create your feature branch: `git checkout -b my-new-feature`